-Broader policy goals from #Stepchange influenced practice but were interpreted in light of professional expertise.
+Broader policy goals from #Stepchange influenced practice but were interpreted in light of professional expertise and priorities.
 This both reflects and contributes to the shifting discourses around mental health, including the broadening to include wellbeing, and has two main consequences in this context.
 First, it can be argued that including wellbeing in practice is a direct response to a recognition of the boundaries of expertise by those being given responsibility for mental health such as librarians.
 As noted above, activity did not focus on risk and regulation - areas more traditionally associated with trained mental health specialists - but instead was positioned as preventative.
-While a wholeuniversity approach may make all accountable for student mental health, this indicates some push back against being given this accountability.
-The activities reported on here were often very broad, and driven from the ground up, suggesting that non-specialists were unwilling to claim mental health expertise or to take on activities outside their scope.
+While a whole university approach may make all accountable for student mental health, this indicates some push back against being given this accountability.
+The activities reported on here were often very broad, and driven from the ground up, suggesting that nonspecialists were unwilling to claim expertise in mental health or to take on activities outside their area of expertise.
 The more nebulous language around wellbeing enabled greater ownership of involvement and demonstrated how activities could be constructed as beneficial to mental health without directly addressing symptoms of mental health issues.

 Second, the linguistic shift to include wellbeing expanded the scope of relevant activities conducted under the banner of mental health support.
-These two shifts have particular relevance in the academic library, where students spend a lot of time, at times of increased anxiety like examination season.
+These two shifts have particular relevance in the academic library, where students spend a lot of time, at increased anxiety like examination time.
 Focusing on the 'and wellbeing' element recognised that sometimes students were presenting with mental health issues when different support was required.
-As mental health professional Streatfield (2020) comments: if a student is anxious about examinations, they benefit more from study skills sessions on examination techniques than counselling for their anxiety.
+As Streatfield (2020) commented: if a student is anxious about examinations, they benefit more from study skills sessions on examination techniques than counselling for their anxiety.
 This also expands the focus from treating the symptoms of poor mental health to addressing its causes.
 Library staff were more able to contribute to providing such non-medicalised support, which aligned better with their professional expertise.